Article

 Payroll laws vary by country—and sometimes by state or county.
 These laws dictate how employees can receive their compensation, when you have to pay them, and their payroll deductions, such as health insurance and social security.

-If your team isn't familiar with local labor classification laws, you may be at a greater risk for misclassification.
+If your payroll or HR team isn't familiar with local labor classification laws, you may be at a greater risk for misclassification.
 Working with a global payroll provider that has experience with international payroll laws can reduce that risk, which could otherwise lead to fines and penalties that cost hundreds of thousands of dollars.

 Keeping up with compliance laws in one region requires a lot of time and expertise.
 If your company expands internationally, that workload grows.
 By outsourcing these payroll responsibilities to a service provider with localized specialists, your team will gain peace of mind and reassurance that you comply with international payroll and employment laws.